dawapaljor/sft-report/src/pages/content/2-methodology.md

 The URLs of sources cited in the report were operative as of April 4, 2024.
 They were also saved at Internet Archive on or before that date.

-<iframe src="https://drive.google.com/file/d/1KWx5tUFSCsYaIp-4HiiYJj4FrP4lbBim/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1KWx5tUFSCsYaIp-4HiiYJj4FrP4lbBim/preview" width="100%" height="auto" allow="autoplay"></iframe>

 ## Demo Video embed from Google drive
 ### Heading 3